Trapiche: Valencian Kingdom

+In the second half of the 15th century, Hug of Cardona and Gandia yielded the monopoly of the exploitation of the sugar to Gandia to traders from the Magna Societas Alemannorum of Ravensburg.
+In the year 1500, the sector employed some 500 people and 220 animals.
+Pier Luigi de Borgia possessed three, and Ausiàs March had one in Beniarjó.

+Many factors contributed to the decline of the sugar industry and trapiches in Gandia.
+In XVI "the engine", a faster and more efficient machine, appeared.
+It continued declining with the increase of the competition of Madeira, of the Canary Islands and of the Antilles that had a more suitable climate.
+The expulsion of the moriscos on October 4, 1609 was a fatal blow to an industry already in decline.
+The moriscos were the main cultivators of sugarcane and served as expert labour.
+Whole villages were empty.
+Felip III's decree was a disaster for the region and drove the ducal house to ruin.

+The majority of the installations disappeared.
+Today only some vestiges of ancient trapiches and engines remain, and with the course of the time were reformed and immaterial in the toponymy, for example the Street trapiche to Gandia, the Square trapiche to Miramar and the Career trapiche to Xeresa.
+However, it seems that today many people forget the glorious past of the sugar industry in the duchy of Gandia 600 years ago.

 Caribbean

 Canarian precedents

-In the late 15th century, the horizontal two-roller engenho or trapiche transferred seamlessly from the Portuguese in the Madeira Islands to the Canary Islands just as the Castilians (not yet known as Spanish), still struggled to control the Guanches, the rebellious indigenous Canarians.
+In the late 15th century, the horizontal two-roller engenho or trapiche transferred seamlessly from the Portuguese in the Madeira Islands to the Canary Islands just as the Castilians, still struggled to control the Guanches, the rebellious indigenous Canarians.
 They were, in fact, the first coerced workers of the fledgling sugar industry on these islands.
 As the Iberians colonized the archipelagos off the coast of West Africa they relocated here most of the Mediterranean agricultural industry making of these islands the center of technological advancement in the Atlantic World.
 And in a matter of two decades after Christopher Columbus touched down on the Bahamas, just across the ocean, the trapiche followed European colonists to the Caribbean.
 The first stop was the island of Hispaniola.